statedecoded/documentation/introduction.md

 Governments, open-government groups, lone data hackers, law libraries, or anybody else who wants to put legal data online.

-# Prerequisites

-If you are using The State Decoded for a legal code or for regulations, you must have an ongoing source of updates to those laws to keep your website current.
-This is an essential element without which you would be foolish to proceed. *It’s not enough to get a copy of the legal code once.
-You must have a system to obtain regular updates as the code is updated.* This isn't a technical requirement for the software, but it’s a crucial practical prerequisite.

 # Getting a Copy of the Legal Code

 Getting the laws or regulations in question can be a non-trivial challenge.
 It will almost certainly be more work than actually setting up The State Decoded.